Axway/mft-convert/content/en/docs/TransferCFT/concepts/Create_transfers_Start_here/Create_transfer_environment_Start_here.md

 - The actions to
     be performed locally:
 - Call when transferring
-    to a user- written file EXIT task
+    to a user-written file EXIT task
 - Action to be
     taken on the data handled by the monitor during the transfer: translation, compression